algrym/tessaract/README.md

-# tessaract
+# tesseract

-Use an Adafruit Circuit Playground to make a "tessaract" prop
+Use an Adafruit Circuit Playground to make a "tesseract" prop

 Docs: https://learn.adafruit.com/adafruit-circuit-playground-bluefruit